p4gauntlet/pruner/README.md

 This is a subclass of `P4::RemoveUnusedDeclarations` where we try to aggressively remove all unused declarations as opposed to the conservative approach of P4C.
 We do not care about maintaining the functionality of the program only about the bug that exists in it.

 =====
-# Testing
+## Testing

+To reproduce pruning of old bugs, we maintain a folder of binaries with bugs in the `tests` folder.

-There is a testing binary in the `tests` folder called `check_prog.p4`.
-This file takes a p4 file along with a broken(bug-ridden) version of the p4c binary, and a validation binary, passes it to the pruner and then compares it to a reference file to test the working of the pruner.
+We use `check_prog.p4` for testing.
+The program takes a P4 file along with a P4C binary ( and optionally a validation binary) as input, prunes the provided program with a fixed seed, and then compares the output to a reference file.
+If the output and reference file match, the test passes.

+Note that the provided P4 program must have a reference present in the `references` directory.

-## Usage
+### Usage

 `check_prog.py  --pruner_path [PATH_TO_PRUNER_BIN] --compiler [PATH_TO_COMPILER_BIN] --validation [PATH_TO_VALIDATION_BIN] --p4prog [P4_PROG] --type [V/C]`

-Note that the provided p4 prog must be from the ones present in the `references` directory.

-Also, there is a folder called `broken_p4c` which will house many versions of the p4c compiler each within a timestamped folder (using `date -I`).
+Also, there is a folder called `p4c_bins` which will house various versions of the P4C compiler each named after the commit hash of the time it was compiled.